 I'm going to add a pink tint to the water line with a rose transparent radial gradient set to Blending Mode Color, Opacity 100%.

-Then add a more bold and darker gradient in the corner of the eyes set to Blending Mode Multiply, Opacity 30%.
+Then add a bolder and darker gradient in the corner of the eyes set to Blending Mode Multiply, Opacity 30%.

 With a golden brown fill color, use the Pencil Tool (N) to add shading around the waterline and corner of the eye.
 These shapes are set to Blending Mode Multiply, Opacity 10%.